renkekuhlmann/gams-benchmark/README.md

 ```

 Benchmark runs can be interrupted at any time and resumed later on.
 Simply restart
 with the same options.
-If a `.trc` file can be found for a model, that will be used.
+If a `.trc` file can be found for a model, those results
+will be used.
 Otherwise the process is (re-)started.

 For further help, run:
 ```bash